timdodd/graphql-devday/graphql_server.md

 * Go to [http://localhost:8080/graphiql](http://localhost:8080/graphiql) to test your code
   * Alternatively you can enter [http://localhost:8080/graphql](http://localhost:8080/graphql) into your favorite GraphQL query tool.
-* Write a query to get all the Gardens back and run it.
+* Write a query to get all the Gardens back and run it to confirm it is working correctly.

 <details><summary>Answer</summary><p>